newrelic/newrelic-agent-control/docs/README.md

 ### Agent Control Health

-There is a service that ultimately exposes the /status endpoint for the Agent Control itself.
+There is a service that ultimately exposes the /status endpoint for Agent Control itself.
 This service performs a series of checks to determine the output (both in HTTP status code and message):
 * Reachability of OpAMP endpoint (if OpAMP is enabled at all).
 * Active agents and health of each one, in the same form as used by the OpAMP protocol, mentioned in the section above.